viet34tqc/notebook/nextjs-13.md

 When an RSC needs to be re-rendered, due to state change, it refreshes on the server and seamlessly merges into the existing DOM without a hard refresh.
 As a result, the client state is preserved even as parts of the view are updated from the server.

+## Server component and client component

+- A Server Component runs exclusively on the server.
+This code will not re-run on the user's device; the code won't even be included in the JavaScript bundle
+- A Client Component is a component that runs on both the server and client.
+It is pre-rendered on server and hydrated on client.
+Every React component you've ever written in 'traditional' (pre-RSC) React is a Client Component.
+It's a new name for an old thing.

 ## Streaming

 When streaming, you can progressively send UI from server to client, without needing to wait until all of your data has been loaded